Bobby Walker (wrestler): Personal life

 Walker is the nephew of former professional wrestler Thunderbolt Patterson.

 In 2000, Walker, Sonny Onoo, Hardbody Harrison, and several other performers filed a lawsuit against WCW, alleging racial discrimination.
 Walker stated that his Caucasian opponents were told to make him look bad and that he was told that he would never hold a championship belt.
 He also stated that he was paid less than many of the company's Caucasian wrestlers.
 The suit also stated that African-American wrestlers were made to look "loud, obnoxious, pompous and shiftless".
 On April 3, 2001, a judge ruled that WCW had not committed fraud or breached the contracts of the plaintiffs, and that the discrimination lawsuit could proceed.
 Because the World Wrestling Federation (WWF), now World Wrestling Entertainment, had purchased WCW after the lawsuit was filed, Walker's lawyer stated that the plaintiffs would pursue legal action against the WWF.
-The lawsuit was eventually settled out of court; sources report Walker received a large payout.
+The lawsuit was eventually settled out of court.